- The form factor is ridiculously small and still packs a punch

 Now the laptop, is constructed in both polycarbonate and has some reinforcing going on under the hood – which the brand claims that the laptop has Honeycomb mesh like design to give a better structural rigidity.
 I don’t know about that, but the whole area around the keyboard feels rigid and even when you lift the laptop, it feels like its well put together – you know that feeling everything is packed and you know its just right? – that’s the kind of feel you’d get.
 No one is going to get disappointed by the build quality of this laptop and its going to make a lot of consumers happy – I am happy that they have a thick bezel at the bottom to push the display a little up to but – seriously, ASUS – bring the Webcam back.

 Okay remember I told you the laptop has a dotted back – this is a cool party trick and customizability that goes far beyond than making the brand logo RGB.
-It’s called the AniMe Matrix – a cheesy name, but it has a Matrix display where you can take complete advantage of through the Armoury Crate and customize whichever you want – we will be diving more into how exactly it works – so, stay tuned for that.
+It’s called the AniMe Matrix – a cheesy name, but it has a Matrix display where you can take complete advantage of through the Armoury Crate and customize whichever you want – we did a separate article on that, which you can click here to read more about it, on how it works and stuff.

 The Zephyrus G14 variant we received comes in a 14” WQHD – yep, 2K Display IPS Panel with Pantone Color Validation and support for 100% sRGB.
 The display – while it may seem like its super cool – its odd to see this display on a ROG laptop like – shouldn’t it be a 120Hz or 144Hz display?
 Worry not, they do have that variant available but the 120Hz FHD variant for the specification we are reviewing, is only going to come in September.
 It’s okay, whatever you are feeling – we do too.